 Results

-Majority of A - The expressive statuary
+Majority of A – The statutory expression

-Majority of B - The silent strategist
+Majority of Bs – The Silent Strategist

-Majority of C - The Conscious Balancer
+Majority of C – The Conscious Tightrope Walker

 Kravitz wears a black long-sleeved Saint Laurent gown